-Underhill Associates is currently working hard to revive Colonial Gardens to its former glory.
-Construction will be complete in 2019, with 4 new restaurants and outdoor entertainment.
-Starting its life in 1902 as Senning’s Park, the corner of New Cut Rd and Kenwood Drive featured dancing, dining, picnics and political rallies.
-During the Prohibition Era the grounds were transformed into Louisville’s first zoo.
+Underhill Associates successfully revived Colonial Gardens to its former glory, adding new life with its 4 open-air restaurants and outdoor entertainment.
+Starting its life in 1902 as Senning’s Park, the corner of New Cut Rd and Kenwood Drive featured dancing, dining, picnics, and political rallies.
+During the Prohibition Era, the grounds were transformed into Louisville’s first zoo.
 Attractions included alligators, bears, deer, exotic birds, leopards, lions, monkeys, ostriches, and tigers.

 The last business operating in Colonial Gardens closed in 2003.
-The building was then abandoned in mid-2008, and was in danger of being demolished by investors interested in developing the property.
+The building was then abandoned in mid-2008 and was in danger of being demolished by investors interested in developing the property.
 In hopes of saving the building, a petition was widely circulated and on November 20th, 2008, the Louisville Metro Landmarks Commission named Colonial Gardens an “Individual Local Landmark”.
 In June 2013 the city purchased Colonial Gardens and subsequently sold the property to Underhill Associates.
 Opportunities like Colonial Gardens are what Underhill Associates excels at.
 Embracing Louisville’s history, revitalizing its architecture, and giving back to the community.
-We look forward to celebrating the rich history of this site and hosting many celebrations for the South End at the new Colonial Gardens.
+Now we are able to celebrate the rich history of this site and host many celebrations for the South End at the new Colonial Gardens.